 His music has been performed in Italy, the United Kingdom, Finland and Mexico in venues such as Royal College of Music, National Portrait Gallery, Sala Carlos Chavez and His Majesty's Theatre in Aberdeen.

 Website link: www.eduardoandrademusic.com

-Essi Kiiski (1990*) started her violin studies at the age of six and has graduated from her Master’s Degree in the Royal College of Music with professor Jan Repko.
-She was member of Southbank Sinfonia in the 2016 edition and is currently playing with Kymi Sinfonietta in Finland.
+Essi Kiiski (1990*) is a Finnish violinist currently playing as a freelance orchestral musician with orchestras such as London Philharmonic Orchestra.
+She started her violin studies at the age of six and has graduated from her Master’s Degree in the Royal College of Music with professor Jan Repko.
+She was member of Southbank Sinfonia in the 2016 edition and played with Kymi Sinfonietta in Finland.
 She has had violin lessons with Eija Vilkki, Sirkka Kuula, Jaakko Kuusisto, Sirpa Lannes-Tukiainen and Seppo Tukiainen.

 Kiiski’s solo debut was at the age of 13 with Kymi Sinfonietta as one of the selected performers for the Young Soloist Concert.
 She has then been selected two more times to the same event (2007, 2011) and been one of the four soloist playing Vivaldi’s seasons with the youth orchestra of Kotka.